jeffr49/Sentiment-and-Emotion-Analyser-using-DistilBERT/README.md

 # Prerequisites

+## Can be installed through the requirements.txt file
 Before running the application, make sure you have the following installed:
 Python 3.x (preferably the latest version)
 Flask: Python web framework to run the server

-PyTorch (for the sentiment and emotion analysis models)
+PyTorch

-Transformers library (for loading pre-trained models)
+Transformers library

-scikit-learn (if you're using additional tools for model preprocessing)
+scikit-learn

-Numpy and Pandas (for data manipulation)
+Numpy and Pandas

 # Final Training Metrics (Sentiment Analysis)
 Training Loss: 0.178